ibexa/documentation-user/docs/recommendations/raptor_integration/raptor_recommendation_blocks.md

 ![Advanced settings](img/advanced_settings.png)

-Each Content, Product, and Commerce recommendation can be added to a landing page using blocks divided into categories:
+Each Content, Product, and Commerce recommendations can be added to a landing page using blocks divided into categories:

 ## Recommendations: Content